qqzeng/distributed-mutual-exclusion/README.md

 - **Algorithm correctness**.
 Ensure mutual access to shared resources by checking records of global arrays in `Phase a&b`.
 In addition, verify the access log file for the process access shared resources.
 - **Bandwidth and latency**.
 Count the number of messages being read and written for each process, and obtain the delay of the mutex algorithm, and calculate the average delay.

+## Reference
+- Ricart G, Agrawala A K. An Algorithm for Mutual Exclusion in Computer Networks[R].
+MARYLAND UNIV COLLEGE PARK DEPT OF COMPUTER SCIENCE, 1980.
+- Lamport L. Time, clocks, and the ordering of events in a distributed system[J].
+Communications of the ACM, 1978, 21(7): 558-565.
+- CMU Distributed System Lecture.